10 Dance Studio Marketing Strategies You’re Not Doing – But You Should Be

 As a former dance studio owner, I know that I spent many sleepless nights wondering how I get the word out more about my dance studio with a new advertising campaign.
 I tried many, many things over the years I owned a studio – some successful, some that ended up being a huge waste of money – but by doing this, I can give you my list of what advertising strategies I know can be successful that I don’t think other studio owners do enough of:

-- Website: First and foremost, if you don’t have a website, then you need to get one, and now!
+First and foremost, if you don’t have a website, then you need to get one, and now!
 Your website is a great way to advertise your classes, programs, events, etc. So it’s not enough just to have a website with standard contact information – you need to fill it up with information about your studio.
 When I had a website, my dance school’s website was the #1 way we would find new students.
 You could design the website yourself (which is what we did), which gives you a lot more control over the website.
 You don’t have to have any prior experience if you use this non-technical guide to creating a website with WordPress).
 But this will take a lot of time, I’m not going to lie.
 That’s why we created Dance Studio Website Wizard so we could design your dance studio website for you – and this will save you so much time!
 All you’ll have to do is fill out a form with information about your dance studio and then we will make a website for you in two weeks and less!
 And then we’ll keep up with your website each month so it will continue to be online and running well with very little effort on your part.
 There are different website designs you can choose, and you can even take registration online (which is a really great way to keep money coming into your studio, especially over the summer when studios often aren’t making as much money).
 So to conclude: if you have time and don’t have the money to spend the money on Dance Studio Website Wizard, then design the website yourself, but otherwise, your best option is to get Dance Studio Website Wizard to design your dance studio website for you.

-- E-mail Advertising: Once you get people on your website, you need to get them on an email list.
+Once you get people on your website, you need to get them on an email list.
 That way, you can keep contact them while they’re deciding whether or not they want to become your customer.
 You can also add a part to your registration form that automatically enters new students into your email list.
 Then you can send out newsletters reminding customers (and potential customers) about early registration deals, costume payment due dates, audition dates, etc. This is a great feature I loved having as a studio owner – and if you use a great email marketing service such as Constant Contact, you’ll be able to have incredibly professional emails without having to design it yourself, you’ll be able to view who opens and doesn’t open your emails, etc. If you’re not already doing this, you have got to start!
 So sign up right now for Constant Contact – they even have a free trial so you won’t even be charged right away!